 - Once an Episode: Mr. Shake Hands Man shakes the hand of a new celebrity each episode.
 Subverted in one episode, however, as one attempt at shaking hands resulted in a time of 0.05 second.
 They gave him a chance to redeem himself in the same episode.

 - Ridiculously Cute Critter: A lovely cute little chicken attached to balloons and floated into the sky.

 - Russian Roulette: Two variants were used for the Wheel of Misfortune segments where players spun a wheel with six spaces.

 - One had spring-loaded umbrellas on each space.
 Five were deactivated and one wasn't.
 Players took turns picking an umbrella after spinning and pushing the umbrella's button against their faces.
 If a deactivated umbrella was picked, the game continued with the remaining spaces in play.
 The contestant who picked the working umbrella lost and came out with a bruised chin.

 - In the other, two players picked between spaces which had hair mousse cans.
 After picking, each contestant had to aim the nozzle in their noses and then press.
 A broken can continued the game, and the loser was the one who had a nostril filled with mousse.

 - Smoking Is Cool: Subverted.
 There is nothing really cool about throwing cigarettes at your mouth and missing.

 - Stock Animal Diet: Squirrel fishing involves two squirrels, two scientists, two pieces of string and two nuts as bait.

-- The reason given in the show, though, was that he was being recognized by celebrities who refused to shake his hand and ruined the whole thing, meaning a new person had to be entered.
+- The reason given in the show, though, was that he was being recognized by celebrities who refused to shake his hand and ruined the whole thing, meaning a new person - Mr. Shake Hands Man 2 - had to be used.